Recovery is the goal. We can all agree on that!

 …improve quality of life for self and subsequently the lives of others surrounding you…

 Addiction can easily lead to selfishness, as the focus of life becomes a substance: the source of addiction.
 Costs of addiction can include relationships, and the love of friends and family.
-Inevitably recovery will change the lives of these loved ones for the better.

 …a new way of life…

 A person battling addiction is trapped by his or her chosen substance or activity.
 Every part of a person’s life is planned around addiction.
-With the burden lifted, a person in recovery is free to make new choices, without burden.
+With the burden lifted, a person is free to make new choices, without burden.